Art Historian Paul Hayes Tucker

 Tucker is also the driving force behind Arts on the Point, UMass Boston’s internationally acclaimed collection of public sculpture.
 This unprecedented project grew out of Tucker’s desire to take advantage of the university’s spectacular Columbia Point location.
 He used his clout in the art world to obtain works on loan, then raised the funds to move and install them on campus.
 But when asked about his greatest legacy to the university, Arts on the Point is not his answer; instead he cites the thousands of students he has taught at UMass Boston, whose lives, he hopes, “have been altered, worldviews opened, hearts enlivened, and ways of understanding the world expanded.”

-Now on sabbatical to finish his college textbook Never Neutral Modern Art: Courbet to Pollock, Tucker remains energized by his artistic pursuits.
+Currently working on his soon-to-be published college textbook Never Neutral Modern Art: Courbet to Pollock, Tucker remains energized by his artistic pursuits.
 In his recent visit to the studio of William Tucker (no relation), whose sculptures are well represented in Arts on the Point, the sculptor revealed to him four elegant, minimalist works from the 1970s, leading to a two-and-a-half-hour “invigorating, exciting, revealing, and fulfilling” discussion.
 It is moments like those, says Tucker, that make him feel part of a continuously evolving universe—with him as the astronomer, daily discovering new constellations.

 - 11 books published and guest curator of 8 major exhibitions